eukras/refspy/README.md

 A range contains start and end verses.

-Verses and ranges convert to tuples e.g. ((1, 2, 3, 4), (1, 2, 3, 5)) which can
-be sorte:qd as they are.

-A whole chapter is referenced as range(verse(1, 1, 1, 1), verse(1, 1, 1, 999)).
+A whole chapter is referenced as `range(verse(1, 1, 1, 1), verse(1, 1, 1, 999))`.

-A whole book is referenced as range(verse(1, 1, 1, 1), verse(1, 1, 999, 999)).
+A whole book is referenced as `range(verse(1, 1, 1, 1), verse(1, 1, 999, 999))`.

 So, a chapter or book contains every range and verse within that chapter or book, however long the chapter or book are.

+Verses and ranges convert to tuples e.g. `((1, 2, 3, 4), (1, 2, 3, 5))` which can
+be sorted and compared.

 Ranges can be tested for containment, overlap, or adjacency.
 Note that this does not take account of which verse numbers actually exist in any given text.

 ```
 # Make ranges...